 As an executive assistant, one of the critical responsibilities of your job is managing your boss’s schedule.
 However, when working with a busy and well-connected individual, this can become an overwhelming and time-consuming task.
 As a result, you may make some mistakes along the way until you find the most efficient way to manage your boss’s calendar.
-You’ll want to know Calendar management tips — no worries, your boss will love you.
+You’ll want to know some tips for calendar management for executive assistants — no worries, your boss will love you.

 Why wait until there’s been a hiccup?
-Here are 11 proven calendar management tips that will save you time, headaches, and will make your boss ecstatic.
+Here are 11 proven calendar management for executive assistants tips that will save you time, headaches, and will make your boss ecstatic.

 Ask for assistance with prioritizing.